Kurtosis

 Exercise

-Find the kurtosis of eruption waiting period in faithful.
+Find the excess kurtosis of eruption waiting period in faithful.

 Note